bmlt-enabled/yap/README.md

 Voicemail links are also available in the Twilio Console under "Recordings".

 You can also optionally use email.
 You will have to enable this by adding an email address under the Primary Contact Email.
+You can optionally supply a list of comma separated emails for multiple recipients.

 You will also need to ensure that the following settings are in your `config.php`.